David Simpson (mayor): Background

 Simpson was born into the family building business, and joined the trade.
 His son Clarence was apprenticed to the trade, too.
-Simpson was born on 5 January 1860 in John Street, Harrogate, and baptised at Christ Church, High Harrogate on 12 February 1860.
+Simpson was born on 5 January 1860 in John Street, Harrogate, North Riding of Yorkshire, and baptised at Christ Church, High Harrogate on 12 February 1860.
 He was the eldest of the seven children of Alderman James Simpson (1824–1895), a master mason and builder, and Ellen Simpson née Robinson (1828 – 6 December 1885), who was born in Burniston.
 On 7 April 1861 the family address was 4 Royal Parade, Harrogate, and David Simpson, at 15 months old, was living with his parents.
-In 1871 Simplson was a scholar, living with his parents and siblings at 8 Parliament Terrace, Harrogate.
+In 1871 Simpson was a scholar, living with his parents and siblings at 8 Parliament Terrace, Harrogate.
 By 1881, Simpson was a stonemason, and still at 8 Parliament Street with his parents and siblings.
 As an adult, he was 5 ft 11 in, and had blue eyes and a fresh complexion.

 On 8 June 1886 at St Mary's Church, Harrogate, Simpson married Hannah Jackson Holmes (23 November 1865 – 1 July 1939), who was born in Hull, the daughter of joiner George Holmes (born c.1827) of Bradford.
 They had three sons, two of whom died in the First World War.
 The eldest son, 2nd Lieutenant James Marsden "Jim" Simpson (1888 – 9 May 1916). of the Huddersfield Rifles and Royal Engineers was in peacetime an engineer working on the Canadian Northern Railway and for Harrogate Borough Council, and a Yorkshire Rugby forward.
 He was shot in the head by a sniper, near Vimy.
 The second son, Lieutenant George Simpson (1892 – 23 August 1918), of the Australian Infantry (AIF), and a farmer in peacetime, was also killed in action at the Somme.
 Simpson's surviving Harrogate-born son was Clarence "Jack" Simpson (18 May 1894 – 5 May 1973), a building apprentice, then a wool merchant.

 In 1891, Simpson was describing himself as a builder and contractor, and was living with his wife, son James, and father-in-law George Holmes at 4 St Mary's Walk.
 By 1911, Simpson, his wife and son, and four servants were living at Oakdale, Killinghall.
 On 19 June 1921 the Census finds him as a summer visitor to the Isle of Man.
 He is 61 years old, but listed as a contractor, that is, not yet retired.